mongodb/specifications/source/sessions/driver-sessions.rst

 Change log
 ==========

-:2017-09-13: If causalConsistency option is ommitted assume true
+:2017-09-13: If causalConsistency option is omitted assume true
 :2017-09-16: Omit session ID when opening and authenticating a connection
 :2017-09-18: Drivers MUST gossip the cluster time when they see a $clusterTime
 :2017-09-19: How to safely use initialClusterTime